MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 ### Allocate two qubits

-Right now, your `EntangleQubits` operation has no qubits, so the next step is to allocate two of them.
+Right now, the `EntangleQubits` operation has no qubits, so the next step is to allocate two of them.
 In Q#, you do this with the `use` keyword:

 ```qsharp
         // Allocate two qubits, q1 and q2.